shawna-p/mysterious-messenger/docs/chatrooms.rst

 Writing Chatroom Dialogue
 =========================

 There are two primary ways of writing dialogue for your chatroom.
-The first is to use a special ``msg`` CDS, and the second is to use a special spreadsheet to help generate the dialogue for you.
+The first is to use the ``msg`` CDS, and the second is to use a special spreadsheet to help generate the dialogue for you.

 Using the msg CDS
 -----------------